training-prgm/js-help-notes/README.md

 ## Closures

-This leads us to one of the most powerful abstractions that JavaScript has to offer — but also the most potentially confusing.
+This leads us to one of the most powerful abstragjsdfhfsdhgsdghgsdfhjdsfghgdsffjhfghjctions that JavaScript has to offer — but also the most potentially confusing.
 What does this do?

 ```
 function makeAdder(a) {